Seventh Grade Overview

 Andrew Huskamp, Thomas Murray, Sonja Meier & Becky Fritz

-At Northshore Christian Academy in the 7th Grade Department, our students are blessed with incredible educators who have the high distinction of over 37 years of experience teaching, 2 Masters Degrees, and are ACSI accredited and have Washington State Teaching Certificates.
+Our students are blessed with incredible educators who have the high distinction of many years of teaching in middle school along with advanced degrees.
 Our teachers feel called to be exemplary educators and come from diverse and prominent teaching backgrounds that equip them with the tools necessary to meet the needs of each of our students.

-As a Christian school, located in Everett, WA, we have the pleasure of partnering with families, local schools and businesses to give our students a well-rounded education.
-Our program focuses not only on the exemplary academics and their spiritual development of each student but also on their social and emotional development.
-Our program diligently works to support each of our students in their scholarly and personal endeavors as it helps shape and mold them into thriving members of our community.
+Our teachers focus not only on the exemplary academics and the spiritual development of each student but also on their social and emotional development.
+Our teachers diligently work to support each of our students in their scholarly and personal endeavors as it helps shape and mold them into thriving members of our community.

-Through collaborative teamwork, facilitated by our Learner-Centered Collaboration (LCC), our teachers are able to create an environment of dynamically different teaching styles and strategically consistent curriculum.
+Through collaborative teamwork, teachers are able to create an environment of dynamically different teaching styles and strategically consistent curriculum.
 This allows our teachers to successfully impact our students by supporting all different learning styles.
-Northshore’s teamwork approach in evaluating data, such as our standardized testing, helps our program continue to be at the forefront of producing students ready to lead the world.
+Preparing for high school academics and independence is a high priority for our teachers.

+Bible class focuses on the deity of Christ by studying the four gospels (Matthew, Mark, Luke, and John) and the book of Proverbs.
 Many applications are made to other parts of Scripture, which help students develop skills for Bible reading and study.
 Knowing Christ is the most vital part of any Christian’s life, so an emphasis on knowing Him personally is at the core of this class.
-Second-semester students work through Wise Up: Wisdom in Proverbs which focuses on developing wisdom for living from the book of Proverbs.
-Students will reflect upon what the Lord requires of us for righteous living.
+Second-semester students study the book of Proverbs which focuses on developing wisdom for daily living, values, and decision-making.

 The middle school language arts program is designed to inspire life-long readers and for students to become confident communicators.
 Students work with a variety of written forms, developing their own voice and style.
 We endeavor to equip students with clear writing skills and the ability to express themselves in an articulate manner.